 - Are Herpes Sores Painful?

 - How to Heal Herpes Sores Faster?

 There are two versions of the herpes simplex virus.
 This virus can cause oral herpes known as cold sores and it can cause genital herpes.
 Herpes type 1 (HSV-1) refers to oral herpes and herpes type 2 (HSV-2) refers to genital herpes.
 The herpes simplex virus is very contagious and is spread through contact with someone who is infected.

 Although there are many treatment options for herpes, there is no cure.
 Once you have the virus it will remain in your body.
 It will be dormant or inactive in your nerve cells for your entire life until something triggers it and it will become active again.
 Triggers include stress, fever, menstruation, illness, exposure to too much sunlight, and surgery.

-What Do Herpes Look and Feel Like?
+What Does Herpes Look and Feel Like?

 Oral herpes looks like small blisters around the lips, mouth, and sometimes in the mouth.
 You will sometimes feel a sore before it is visible.
 It may feel like a spot that tingles, burns, or itches.
 The sores can be red, inflamed, and weeping.
 When they start to heal they will scab over.
 Sometimes the first infection you have is the worst and most painful.
-Reoccurring outbreaks are usually more mild then the initial infection.
+Reoccurring outbreaks are usually milder than the initial infection.
 Some people may never have another outbreak while others will have many throughout their life.

 Are Herpes Sores Painful?

 Whether or not herpes sores cause pain is individualized.
 Some people have a lot of pain with breakouts while others do not have any pain.
-Outbreaks can sometimes cause symptoms other then just cold sores such as fever, headache, swollen lymph nodes, and muscle aches.
+Outbreaks can sometimes cause symptoms other than just cold sores such as fever, headache, swollen lymph nodes, and muscle aches.